How to Make Coffee to Extract the Perfect Cup – Find the Coffee Preparation Technique That Works Best for You

-Learn all about how to use automatic espresso machines
+Learn all about how to use super-automatic espresso machines.

 There are many ways and techniques to make a good cup of coffee.
-But there are also many ways to mess up each technique.
+There are also many ways to mess up each technique.

 I’ve been writing this coffee and barista blog since 2009.
-In that time, I’ve taken a deep dive into all things coffee, and I’ve learned a lot about many different ways to prepare coffee.
+In that time, I have taken a deep dive into all things coffee, and I have learned a lot about many different ways to prepare coffee.
 I’m writing this article so that you can take advantage of my experience and learn more yourself.

 Real talk: It’s impossible to say that one coffee preparation technique is always “the best.”
-There are lots of variable at play.
-But the good news is that you can still make excellent coffee even if you don’t have an expensive coffeemaker or espresso machine.
-The deciding factor is always going to be the quality of the coffee that you use.
+There are lots of variables at play.
+However, the good news is that you can still make excellent coffee even if you don’t have an expensive coffeemaker or espresso machine.
+The deciding factor is always going to rely on your coffee’s quality.